 Bloggers and reporters are keen to suggest perfect food and wine pairing every time a holiday is approaching, because they want to make sure you select the right wine to pair with your Holiday menu.

 But what are the bases for these food and wine pairing recommendations?

 Growing up in France, I learned from my family and friends few tips on wine pairing, for example:

 Not everyone can afford eating with Champagne wine (including myself) and the above tips are just a starting point: there are so many whites and reds to choose from.

-There is no real science behind food and wine pairing, however there are some associations that are recommended as they enhance the overall enjoyment of both the food and the wine as shown on the graph below.
+There is no exact science behind food and wine pairing, however principles based on the sensory profiles of both the dish and the wine have been put forward.